adblockplus/libadblockplus-android/README.md

-Adblock Plus Library for Android
+Adblock Android SDK
 ================================

-An Android library project, tests and demo application for AdblockWebView widget.
+An Android library project, tests, settings fragments and demo application for AdblockWebView.

 ## Updating the dependencies

-Adblock Plus for Android has dependencies that aren't in this repository.
+Adblock Android SDK has dependencies that aren't in this repository.
 To update those, call:

     ./ensure_dependencies.py